-- Archaelogists believe the saracen stones were transported on wooden sledges from a rocky area 32km away.
-However, the nearest bluestones are in Wales, a country in the UK 225km away from Stonehenge.
+- Archaeologists believe the sarsen stones were transported on wooden sleds from a rocky area 32km away.
+However, the nearest bluestones are in Wales, a country in the U.K. that’s 225km away from Stonehenge.

 - In 1986, Stonehenge was made a UNESCO World Heritage Site.